 Do you know what my REAL dream of personal finance is?

 It’s that my children grow up to avoid all the emotional trips and traps around money that ensnared their mother.

-This came to me when I read sister dreamer Remy’s comment on my post about leaving a personal finance legacy.
+This came to me when I read a comment on social media about leaving a personal finance legacy.

 “Why do you say so?”
 I asked.